-Faculty of Science, Engineering and Built Environment Work Integrated Learning
+Work Integrated Learning - Science, Engineering and Built Environment

-- A placement plays a valuable, life-long role in preparing you for the work force after you graduate
+- A valuable, life-long opportunity in preparing you for the world of work after you graduate

 - Preparation information

 - Important information before and during placements such as Insurance, hours, assessment, placements overseas, supervision, contracts, leave, enrolment, scholarships, police and working with children checks ...